-- Severe earth quake etc
+- Severe earthquakes etc

 Besides, there are many changes of the world that are invisible to us.

-In ACME, we believe that there is more to business than just making profit.
-Long term business success and sustainability relies on economic value, environmental health and social progress.
+In ACME, we believe that there is more in business than just making profit.
+Long term business success and sustainability rely on economic value, environmental health and social progress.
 Our values are rooted in the concept of the ‘Triple Bottom Line’ (TBL) and we assume ourselves accountable in relationship to Profit, Planet and People.
-We strongly believe that earning profit can’t be the only goal of any organization, well-being of the people and environment are also equally important.
+We strongly believe that earning profit cannot be the only goal of any organization, well-being of the people and environment are also equally important.
 Moreover, it is our constitutional obligation as well to protect and improve the environment, bio-diversity etc for the present and future citizens of Bangladesh.
 Hence ACME has adopted Triple Bottom Line concept as its business philosophy.

 Triple Bottom Line concept refers to the transformation of conventional bottom line reporting framework that incorporates two additional performance measures: Social and Environmental together with the commonly used financial measures for determining profit or loss of the business.
-Hence, TBL consists of three main dimensions Economic, Social and Environmental that determine the performance of an enterprise in a broader context through emphasizing sustainability and growth of the business and its surroundings i.e. society and environment within which it operates.
+Hence, TBL consists of three main dimensions such as Economic, Social and Environmental that determine the performance of an enterprise in a broader context through emphasizing sustainability and growth of the business and its surroundings i.e. society and environment within which it operates.